 7. Does your family like pancakes or fresh waffles in the morning?
 Start the griddle as soon as you wake up using your smartphone, so it’s hot when you’re ready to make your breakfast.

 8. Do you sometimes find yourself sleeping through an alarm clock?
-Use a smart plug to turn your lights on automatically too.
-The combination of your alarm clock plus lights, might help you wake up easier.
+Use a smart plug to turn your lights on automatically, too.
+That combination might help you wake up easier.

 Using Smart Plugs to Conserve Energy

-9. Air conditioners and central air have become commonplace in many homes.
+9. Air conditioners and central air units are common in many homes.
 However, ceiling fans are also important in keeping cool since they can circulate the air around your home.
-You guessed it, use a smart plug to schedule times when the fans are on.
+Use a smart plug to schedule times when the fans are on.

-10. About those air conditioners.
-Yes, you can control them remotely when they’re attached to a smart plug — but do your research and be sure that your smart plug can support the power draw of your appliance!
+10. You can control air conditions remotely, as well, when they’re attached to a smart plug—but do your research and be sure that your smart plug can support the power draw of your appliance.

 11. Some smart plugs on the market have now added an energy control feature.
-The one on the TP-Link Wi-Fi Smart Plug analyzes a device’s real-time and historical power consumption.
+Some smart plugs analyze a device’s real-time and historical power consumption.
 The data is then shared in an easy-to-understand format on the app.
 Using this data, you can get a better idea of how much energy you use in your home.
-Better still, you can find out which devices are using the most energy, and adjust your usage accordingly.

 Using Smart Plugs With Your Children